Free shipping on subscriptions AND orders over $50!

 From Linfante, A., Allawah, R. M., & Allen, H. B. (2018).
 The role of Propionibacterium acnes biofilm in acne vulgaris.
 Journal of Clinical and Investigative Dermatology, 6(1), 1–5. https://doi.org/10.13188/2373-1044.1000029

-On the skin, biofilm tends to form inside hair follicles and pores, where bacteria take up residence.
+Biofilm tends to form inside hair follicles and pores where bacteria take up residence.
 Once protected inside their biofilms, they become up to 5,000 times more resistant to attacks.
-That’s why spot treatments can sometimes feel like they’re doing nothing… because they are, if they’re not designed to break through that sticky matrix.
+That’s why spot treatments and cleansers can sometimes feel like they’re doing nothing… because they aren't truly working if they’re not designed to break through that sticky matrix.

-Inside the acne bunker: Biofilm is more than bacteria, it’s a sticky, protective shield where they hide, communicate, and swap resistance.
+Inside the biofilm: Biofilm is more than bacteria, it’s a sticky, protective shield where they hide, communicate, and swap resistance.
 No wonder your cleanser can’t reach them!

 So… is that why my acne keeps coming back?